 Slowing the Disease

-New breakthroughs in group language intervention show speech therapy can maintain functioning and even improve language barriers associated with Alzheimer’s.
+New breakthroughs in group language intervention show speech therapy (and online speech therapy, like Great Speech) can maintain functioning and even improve language barriers associated with Alzheimer’s.

 In a ten-week trial, individuals participating in a study showed either improved changes or no function changes.

 Although this research is in its initial stages, the results are promising.

 Working on language and communication skills pays off.
 Individuals share their thoughts and needs as long as their condition allows.
 They learn to communicate in several different ways with caregivers, friends and family members.

 Furthermore, online speech therapy extends to loved ones.
 Our dedicated team of speech-language pathologists offer communication strategies for families and caregivers.
 Practicing techniques shown in therapy leads to progress towards goals over a shorter period of time.
 It also ensures that techniques ‘stick’.

 Access to support groups also lets individuals share their feelings with those in similar circumstances.